janm31415/meshscript/README.md

     (load-mesh "D:/my_3d_files/rabbit.ply")

 will load the mesh.
-The return value is an integer or id that represents this mesh from now.
-If you want to change any properties of this mesh, you'll need this id.
+The return value is an integer or id that represents this mesh.
+If you want to change any properties of the mesh, you'll need this id.
 Therefore it's probably better to load a mesh as

     (define id (load-mesh "D:/my_3d_files/rabbit.ply"))

-so that you can query properties of this mesh, e.g.
+so that you can query properties of this mesh.
+For instance

     (info id)

+shows the number of vertices and triangles and other properties of the mesh.
-If you want to visualize this mesh, you'll need to call
+If you want to visualize the mesh, you'll need to call

     (view-show!)